-PAYE Calculator South Africa
+PAYE & Salary Calculator South Africa

 Calculate your monthly take-home pay using the official SARS 2026/2027 tax brackets.
 Updated for the tax year running 1 March 2026 to 28 February 2027.